codename-hyper/codename-hyper/README.md

 **WHO AM I?**
 I'm a self-motivated Data Scientist always eager to face creative challenges which can help me grow as a professional, and as a person.

-						I LOVE TO MAKE THE DATA TELL A STORY **CHARACTERISTICS:**
+							I LOVE TO PLAY WITH DATA
+**CHARACTERISTICS:**
 * Passionate, open-minded, calm and composed at all times.
 * Good communication skills, social and professional alike.